THE GOODSPEED | THE TERRIS THEATRE | ARTISTS VILLAGE

-The theater in the Victorian-style Goodspeed Opera House is located on the fourth floor of the tallest wooden structure on the Connecticut River, and was constructed in 1876.
+The theater in the Victorian-style building is located on the fourth floor of the tallest wooden structure on the Connecticut River, and was constructed in 1876.
 A new stage was built over the original and incorporates what were formerly audience boxes into the downstage left and right areas.
 The boxes now serve as actor entrances below and lighting positions above.

 The stage is raked 3/16" to the foot and has three permanent motorized winch tracks, in-one, in-two, and in-three.
 The in-one and in-two tracks are generally split on center to provide independent left and right tracks, while the in-three is rigged to travel full-stage.
 All three configurations have some flexibility and all winches are independent variable-speed DC drives, controlled from various positions in the wings.

-Inaugurated in 1984 by the Goodspeed Opera House for the development of new musicals, the theatre is named in honor of the actress Norma Terris, star of Jerome Kern's Show Boat and a devoted patron and trustee of the Goodspeed Opera House during her later years.
+The Terris Theatre was inaugurated in 1984 by Goodspeed Musicals for the development of new musicals.
+The theatre is named in honor of the actress Norma Terris, star of Jerome Kern's Show Boat and a devoted patron and trustee of Goodspeed Musicals during her later years.

 The Goodspeed Production Department operates year-round at our shops in East Haddam, Connecticut, located in the East Haddam Industrial Park at 5 Commerce Drive.
 Phone: 860.873.8664, ext.
 710; Fax: 860.873.2480